Roxanne Reid - Africa Addict

 Visit Stellenbosch wine farms on a Stellenbosch wine tour

-There are many superb restaurants to enjoy in Stellenbosch and surrounds, offering everything from fine dining to bistros and coffee shops.
-For fabulous views, one of my favourite bistro-style eateries is the Postcard Café.
-For coffee and pastries try Meraki (ask for a double shot if you don’t like weak coffee) or Schoon.
-If you have an extravagant budget, there’s fine dining at the restaurant at Rust en Vrede, Terroir at Kleine Zalze or the Delaire Graff restaurant.
+You’re spoilt for choice with more than 200 restaurants to enjoy in Stellenbosch and surrounds, offering everything from fine dining to bistros and coffeeshops.
+For coffee and pastries try Meraki (ask for a double shot if you don’t like weak coffee), Republique Café (great Biscoff cheesecake) or Schoon.
+For fabulous views, one of my favourite bistro-style restaurants is the Postcard Café at Stark-Condé wines.
+If you have an extravagant budget, there’s fine dining at Mertia in the CBD or on wine estates like Rust en Vrede, Delaire Graff and Tokara.

 11. Enjoy a picnic